 Can Blood Tests Detect Heart Disease?

 Lipid profile testing requires correct interpretation.
-Lipid, is fat that is produced by the liver.
+Lipid is fat that is produced by the liver.
 It is necessary to be present for normal body function.
 Results from this category of blood testing in conjunction with other risk factors can detect heart disease or a high risk of heart disease.
-Levels of cholesterol, high density lipoprotein (HDL) and Low density lipoprotein (LDL) and triglycerides are tested.
+Levels of cholesterol, high-density lipoprotein (HDL) Low-density lipoprotein (LDL), and triglycerides are tested.
 If high levels of cholesterol are found it could indicate artery damage and cardiovascular disease.
 HDL is the good cholesterol and LDL is the bad cholesterol.
 HDL takes cholesterol away from the blood vessels back to the liver, while LDL lines the walls of the arteries and hardens.
 High levels of LDL can indicate a high risk for a heart attack.

 High levels of triglyceride lipids can also signify a risk of heart disease.

 Do Life Insurance Blood Tests Check for STDS?